 - Hitting an animal

-Keep in mind that your comprehensive coverage doesn’t cover any of the property inside your car.
+Keep in mind that your comprehensive insurance doesn’t cover any of the property inside your car.
 Your personal belongings coverage would take care of that.

-Dwelling coverage covers several types of structures on your property.
+Dwelling coverage extends to several types of structures on your property.
 This includes buildings like tool sheds, guest houses, and garages.
 It may also include fences.
 Check with your insurer about what they count as an acceptable structure in your policy.

 Does homeowners cover my belongings if they’re in my car?

-Your homeowners insurance covers your belongings, no matter their location.
-This means that if a disaster destroys any items in your car, your policy will cover the objects.
+Your homeowners insurance protects your belongings, no matter their location.
+This means that if a disaster destroys any items in your car, your policy will pay to replace them.
 You should have an idea of what objects you own and how much they cost.
-To do this, make sure to keep an inventory checklist of your personal belongings.
+To do this, make sure to keep an inventory checklist of your valuables.
 It’ll help you avoid any roadblocks when you’re trying to file a claim.